Bethel-Tulpehocken Public Librarylent roughly 120,000 items in 2014.

 Who Are the StoryRiders?

-Storyriders are preschool program specialists who come to your local library and selected daycare centers to present preschool story hours.
+StoryRiders are preschool program specialists who come to your local library and selected daycare centers to present preschool story hours.
 They engage the youngest patrons and their caregivers in a unique public library outreach.
-The three Storyriders are part-time professionals with backgrounds including early childhood education, storytelling and library work.
+The three StoryRiders are part-time professionals with backgrounds including early childhood education, storytelling and library science.

 This service is provided countywide through the BCPL system headquarters.